ecoyield-io/docs/faqs/ecoyield-investor-faq.md

 managed by EcoYield but ring-fenced to protect investor interests.

-- Q: Do token-holders have enforceable legal rights to the underlying assets?
+- Q: Do token-holders have enforceable legal rights to the underlying ; assets?

-A: No — token holders do not own the hardware directly.
+A: No; token holders do not own the hardware directly.
 Their rights are tied to revenue flows secured via smart contracts.

 - Q: What happens if EcoYield defaults?